dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 At the time of writing (November 2015), the most commonly used version of Ubuntu is [Ubuntu 14.04.03 LTS](http://releases.ubuntu.com/14.04/) ("Long Term Support"), also known as "Trusty Tahr".
 DVD images (.iso files) are available for both 64-bit ([ubuntu-14.04.3-desktop-amd64.iso](http://releases.ubuntu.com/14.04/ubuntu-14.04.3-server-amd64.iso)) and 32-bit ([ubuntu-14.04.3-desktop-i386.iso](http://releases.ubuntu.com/14.04/ubuntu-14.04.3-desktop-i386.iso)) versions of Ubuntu.
 There is no need to burn these to a physical DVD as VirtualBox can read the .iso file directly from disk.

+### Hardware

+A laptop, PC or Mac with 2GB of *available* RAM should be enough for the tutorial.
+Disk space requirements as flexible.
+The base Ubuntu Desktop installation consumes about 5.5GB of disk space (including swap space); plan to allocate several GB more for applications and temporary files.

 **USB Webcam**

 Modern Linux distributions have good support for USB-based webcams.
 The [Ubuntu Webcam wiki](https://help.ubuntu.com/community/Webcam) provides a good overview.
-The tutorial was tested with a Logitech C920 HD webcam which is available for under $100.
-Other cameras should work, including many webcams that are built into recently-manufactured laptops.
+The tutorial was tested with a Logitech [HD Pro Webcam C920 HD](http://www.logitech.com/en-us/product/hd-pro-webcam-c920) which is available for under $80 USD.
+Other USB cameras should work, including webcams that included with recently-manufactured laptops.

 ## Tasks

-(WORK IN PROGRESS FROM HERE)

-### Setup:
+**Install Oracle VirtualBox**
+1. [Download](https://www.virtualbox.org/wiki/Downloads) the VirtualBox installer for your operating system, then follow the instructions in Chapter 2 of the [_Oracle VirtualBox User Guide_](http://download.virtualbox.org/virtualbox/5.0.10/UserManual.pdf) to install the software

+2. After starting VirtualBox, click on the _New_ icon to start the _Create Virtual Machine_ wizard.
+Use the following parameters to create the VM:

+* **Name:** Ubuntu 14.04 Development VM for FRC
+* **Type:** Linux
+* **Version:** Ubuntu (64-bit) or (32-bit)
+* **Memory Size:** 2048MB
+* **Create a virtual hard disk now:** yes
+* **Hard disk file type:** VDI (default)
+* **Storage on physical hard disk:** dynamically allocated (default)
+* **File location and size:** default location, 10GB

+Click _Create_ and the VM will be ready to power on.

+3. Right click on the new VM and select *Start --> Normal Start*.
+When prompted to *Select a Startup Disk*, open the folder and navigate to the location where you downloaded the Ubuntu .iso file, then click *Start*.

 (Unless otherwise noted, execute as root (via su)